kubernetes/enhancements/keps/sig-node/3721-support-for-env-files/README.md

 Instead, k8s can provide a new mechanism that will be used to instantiate env vars from the specified file.
 The user can generate an env file using an `initContainer`.
 The container can then use the `fileRef` field to reference the file from which it should initialize the env vars.
+Behind the scene, kubelet will parse the env file and instantiate these env vars during container creation.
+It does not mount this file onto the main container.
 In the example below, the Pod's output includes `CONFIG_VAR=HELLO`.

 ```